If you’re facing an unplanned pregnancy, you may be worried that you just aren’t ready to be a mom right now.

 - Greater risk of emotional and mental health problems

-- Damage to relationships with your family, partner
+- Damage to relationships with your family, partner and others

 If you’re considering an abortion, it’s essential to visit Mosaic PHC to gather as much medically accurate information as possible on the potential consequences.